Recipes

 Leftovers, carryover ingredients, and the next meal

-What lives here: cooking from what remains, whether that is cooled rice, scraps, condiments, or half-finished preparations.
-Why it matters: reuse decisions often decide what dinner can be.
-Use it when the next meal starts with what is already in the kitchen.
+This route holds cooking from what remains, whether that is cooled rice, scraps, condiments, or half-finished preparations.
+It matters because reuse decisions often decide what dinner can be.
+Choose it when the next meal starts with what is already in the kitchen.

 Pantry Cooking